rasikjain/rasikjain-hugo/content/posts/simple-notes-app-using-react-typescript-nodejs-graphql-mongodb.md

 ## GraphQL Server Backend

-In this section we will set up the backend GraphQL server connecting to MongoDB.
+In this section, we will set up the backend GraphQL server connecting to MongoDB.
 Following is our folder for our server.
 All of the source code will be in `src` folder.
-We created seperate folders to store our `models` and `resolvers`.
+We created separate folders to store our `models` and `resolvers`.

+### Folder Structure

 ```
 server/